Q: Why Depeche Mode?

 - Fly on the Windscreen – 8 – We’re all going to die anyway so let’s have sex.

-- A Question of Lust – 7 – The second song with Gore on lead vocals.
+- A Question of Lust – 7 – One of several songs on this album with Gore on lead vocals.

 - Sometimes – 5 – I can take or leave this one.
 The echo bothers me.